Admission to Oregon State University

 After record enrollment growth and demonstrated financial support from the surrounding community, in August 2012 the Oregon University System endorsed OSU-Cascades’ expansion to a four-year university.
 In July 2013, the Oregon State Legislature approved capital funding that enabled the branch campus to establish its own campus.
 The branch campus completed the first phase of campus development in 2016.

 OSU-Cascades features outstanding faculty in degree programs that reflect Central Oregon’s vibrant economy, abundant natural resources and commitment to sustainability.
-Eighteen undergraduate majors, 30 minors and options, and three graduate programs include fields such as computer science, energy systems engineering, kinesiology, hospitality management, and tourism and outdoor leadership.
-Experiential learning options include faculty research, internships and study abroad programs in 80 countries.
+Twenty-four undergraduate majors, sixty minors and options, three graduate programs, and a Doctor of Physical Therapy program include fields such as arts, media and technology, computer science, energy systems engineering, kinesiology, outdoor products, and tourism and outdoor leadership.
+Experiential learning options include faculty research, internships and study abroad programs in over seventy countries – all on a growing campus community of more than 1,300 students.

 Degree Partnership Programs – Dual Admission and Enrollment at Designated Community Colleges